by Syd Blakovich

 Application.
 Protective equipment, including personal protective equipment for eyes, face, head, and extremities, protective clothing, respiratory devices, and protective shields and barriers, shall be provided, used, and maintained in a sanitary and reliable condition wherever it is necessary by reason of hazards of processes or environment, chemical hazards, radiological hazards, or mechanical irritants encountered in a manner capable of causing injury or impairment in the function of any part of the body through absorption, inhalation or physical contact.

 I imagine that producing a porn would be mighty difficult if the adult industry was forced to abide by the medical industry’s OSHA standards.
 Then again I think preforming most job responsibilities in a number of industries (think entertainment, sports, education) would be damn near impossible if they too were forced to follow the medical industry’s OSHA standards.
 What would a boxing or MMA fight look like if the athletes were made to wear protective clothing, respiratory devices, and protective shields as to not come into contact with their opponent’s body fluids?
 If a drop of body fluid lands on anyone, it could be in potential violation of the provisions.
-Maybe you ride public transport like I do or work with children.
-Then you know you are constantly in contact with “potentially infection materials”.
-Under this new bill, the main difference between me working a porn set or with the walking petri-dishes that are kids, I can’t send someone to prison if they snot on me.

 Go ahead and read that Bill Analysis one more time.
 According to this official analysis, YOU CAN GO TO PRISON if you violate the very vague provisions of this bill and Measure B.